shroomjaks/rules.lozarth.json/README.md

 ### How many bots does this detect?
 Current Bot Detection |
 ------------- |
 OMEGATRONIC
 Gamer Burger AZAFF
 Default Bot / Namesteal
 m4gic
 LMAOBOX (Cheater)
 Fuck Nemo
 braaap
-GNU
+GNU PFP Bots (no real name)
-Doctor Sex
+doctor sex

 ### Contact
 If you would like to contact me please add me on Discord.